 Turner Bend (479-667-3641), located at SH 23 and the Mulberry River, offers tent camping, cabin rentals, canoe/kayak/raft rentals, shuttles, river access, restrooms with flush toilets, hot showers, a camp store, river information and other services from friendly and knowledgeable people.

-USFS Wolf Pen Access and Recreational Area (FREE on space available, first come basis); USFS Redding Recreational Area and Access (FREE on space available, first come basis); USFS Milton Ford (FREE on space available, first come basis); USFS Shores Lake Recreational Area and Campground (FREE on space available, first come basis).
+USFS Wolf Pen Access and Recreational Area (Fee required on space available, first come basis); USFS Redding Recreational Area and Access (Fee required on space available, first come basis); USFS Shores Lake Recreational Area and Campground (Fee required on space available, first come basis).
 Camping facilities are also available from at least three commercial outfitters located along the Mulberry River.
+Most land along the Mulberry River is privately owned, so avoid trespassing by camping only in known public access locations.

 Turner Bend (479-667-3641), located at SH 23 and the Mulberry River, offers tent camping, cabin rentals, canoe/kayak/raft rentals, shuttles, river access, restrooms with flush toilets, hot showers, a camp store, river information and other services from friendly and knowledgeable people.
 At least two other commercial outfitters offer rentals, shuttles and other services for the Mulberry River.